-EuroMillions has 13 different prize tiers, with the lowest payout awarded for matching two main numbers and the highest given to any player who can match all the numbers drawn to win the jackpot.
+EuroMillions has 13 different prize tiers, with the lowest payout in the standard game awarded for matching two main numbers and the highest given to any player who can match all the numbers drawn to win the jackpot.
 Jackpot amounts start at €17 million, but can quickly increase to as much as €190 million with rollovers.

 Details on the odds of winning in each prize tier are shown in the table below:

 |Match||Odds of Winning||Estimated Prize Fund|

 |5 + 0||1 in 3,107,515||0.92%|

 |4 + 2||1 in 621,503||0.45%|

 |4 + 0||1 in 13,812||0.38%|

 |2 + 2||1 in 986||1.75%|

 |1 + 2||1 in 188||4.95%|